Numan, Nigeria

-Climate
+Demography

+In a 2023 demographic survey of Internally displaced persons (IDPs), the local government was found to be predominantly Bachama (Bwatiye) speaking.
+The most commonly reported languages (spoken at homes and places of primary residence) present in the local government area were: Bachama/Bwatiye – 46.2%, Hausa – 28.2%, and Mbula–Bwazza – 6.2%.
+Other languages included; Kanuri – 2.8%, Bura – 2.8%, Fulfulde, specifically Eastern or Adamawa Fulfulde – 2.3%, Longuda – 1.7%, Waja – 1.2%, Berom – 1.2%, Bali – 1.2%, and Eleven other languages spoken by groups under 1% each.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

+Climate/Geography

 In Numan, the dry season is oppressively hot and partially cloudy, and the wet season is oppressively hot and overcast.
-The average annual temperature fluctuates between 15°C - 37°C, rarely falling below 13°C or rising over 41°C.
+The average annual temperature fluctuates between 15 - 37 °C, rarely falling below 13 °C or rising over 41 °C.

-Geography

-The Benue and Gongola Rivers meet in Numan LGA, where the average temperature is 34°C. With an average humidity level of 18%, the LGA experiences two distinct seasons: the dry and the rainy.
+The Benue and Gongola Rivers meet in Numan LGA, where the average temperature is 34 °C. With an average humidity level of 18%, the LGA experiences two distinct seasons: the dry and the rainy.

 Economy

-In the Numan LGA, farming is a major economic activity.
-Here, crops including peanuts, cowpea, sorghum, and millet are produced.
+In the Numan LGA, farming is a major economic activity, and crops including peanuts, cowpea, sorghum, and millet are produced.
 In the LGA, a variety of animals, including cows, donkeys, and goats, are raised and sold.
 The Numan LGA is home to a number of markets that serve as trading hubs for a range of commodities, and trade there is also thriving.
-Hunting and leatherworking are two more significant economic activity in the Numan LGA.
+Hunting and leatherworking are two more significant economic activities in the Numan LGA.